-Natural wood comes in a great variety of colors, shades and even the same color wood species could have a different undertone, which makes a big difference, especially when you are putting together different elements.
-In addition, natural wood can be treated and changed to look very differently by staining, finishing and a number of other treatments, so finally you end up with dozen of options you enjoy and like, but do they all match?
-Every color is made out of mass tone and undertone.
-Mass tone is what you see at first glance, but undertone is what you need more time to get used to, to understand and to notice, however undertones make a significant difference and they influence powerfully the whole appearance and atmosphere of the room.
+Natural wood comes in a great variety of colours, and shades and even the same colour wood species could have a different undertone, which makes a big difference, especially when you are putting together different elements.
+In addition, natural wood can be treated and changed to look very different by staining, finishing and a number of other treatments, so finally, you end up with dozen of options you enjoy and like, but do they all match?
+Every colour is made out of a mass tone and undertone.
+The mass tone is what you see at first glance, but the undertone is what you need more time to get used to, understand and notice, however, undertones make a significant difference and they influence powerfully the whole appearance and atmosphere of the room.
 There may be many exclusions, but the main conception of undertones is based on balancing.
-For example, dark floors will look great with light furniture, on another hand matching dark chairs to dark floors may be too overwhelming and you may lose the balance completely.
+For example, dark floors will look great with light furniture, on another hand matching dark chairs to dark floors may be too overwhelming and you may lose balance completely.

-Besides the color of wood, its grain is also very important for the atmosphere that wood creates in the room where installed.
-Stick to a similar grain, even when choosing different wood colors, so the whole room can appear balanced and more put together.
+Besides the colour of wood, its grain is also very important for the atmosphere that wood creates in the room where installed.
+Stick to a similar grain, even when choosing different wood colours, so the whole room can appear balanced and more put together.

 Avoid having too much

-For a standard-sized house, two to three different wood species, colors or finishes are ok, when everything above this number turns out to look too overwhelming and makes the eyes feel tired.
-Avoid mixing too many patterns, be them natural or man-made too.
-You still can mix and match, but try to keep everything in one room sticking to one color-scheme, or one texture and finish.
+For a standard-sized house, two to three different wood species, colours or finishes are ok, when everything above this number turns out to look too overwhelming and makes the eyes feel tired.
+Avoid mixing too many patterns, be they natural or man-made too.
+You still can mix and match, but try to keep everything in one room sticking to one colour-scheme, or one texture and finish.
 Match matt with matt, high gloss with high gloss, rustic with rustic, etc.